Ben Barenholtz: Early years

 Ben Barenholtz was born Berl Barenholtz on October 5, 1935, in Kupiczów, Poland, to Aaron and Paula Barenholtz, the youngest in a family of four.
 He has one older brother, Rubin.
 Being Jewish, the Barenholtz family spent the war years living in the forest in hiding from Ukrainians collaborating with the Germans.
 They survived thanks to the help of Władysław Kotowski's family from the Gruszówka village, who sheltered them in the barn during the Ukrainian roundup.
 In 1947, Ben and his mother immigrated to the United States.
 After four years of schooling, Ben decided it was not for him, and began working.
 In 1957, Barenholtz joined the army, serving in Germany in 1958.
 He came back to New York in 1959, and landed his first job in film as the assistant manager of the RKO Bushwick in Brooklyn, New York.

 The Village Theater

-From 1966–68, Barenhotlz managed and lived in the Village Theater, which ultimately became the Fillmore East.
+From 1966–68, Barenholtz managed and lived in the Village Theater, which ultimately became the Fillmore East.
 At the Village Theater, Barenholtz provided a home for the counterculture, with appearances by Timothy Leary, Stokley Carmichael, Rap Brown, Allen Ginsberg, and Paul Krassner.
 Some of the first meetings of the anti-Vietnam War movement, including Poets Against Vietnam, were held at the Village Theater.
 It was also a major music venue, with performances by The Who, Leonard Cohen, John Coltrane, Ornette Coleman, Nina Simone, and many others.
 It also provided a space for Yiddish Vaudeville and Chinese operas.

 In 1968, the theater was bought by Bill Graham, who turned it into the Fillmore East, and Barenholtz went on to acquire the Elgin.